google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/client/handle-subscriptions.markdown

 Subscribing is a two-step process performed on the receiving device, comprised of subscribing to push and an explicit subscription request for a specific web site.
-Both of these conditions must be met for the user to receive push messages; that is, a status of either "disabled" or "enabled but not subscribed" prevents messages from being received.
+Both of these conditions must be met for the user to receive push messages.

-Subscribing to push is done by calling `pushManager.subscribe()` (a member of the service worker registration interface).
-This triggers a permission request from the browser, but only applies to your site or app.
+Subscribing to push is done by calling `pushManager.subscribe()` (a member of the [service worker registration](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerRegistration) interface).
+This triggers a permission request from the browser that only applies to your site or app.

 {% highlight javascript %}
 function subscribe() {

-  // Code excerpted
+  // CODE EXCERPTED

   navigator.serviceWorker.ready.then(function(serviceWorkerRegistration) {
     // STEP 1: Subscribe to push.
     serviceWorkerRegistration.pushManager.subscribe({userVisibleOnly: true})
       .then(function(subscription) {
-        // The subscription was successful
+        // The subscription was successful.
         // Toggle the user control.
         isPushEnabled = true;